Implementing Views

 The source of a View can be a topic.
 It works the same way as shown in Creating a View from an Event Sourced Entity or Creating a View from a Key Value Entity, but you define it with @Consume.FromTopic instead.

 For the messages to be correctly consumed in the view, there must be a ce-subject metadata associated with each message.
 This is required because for each message consumed from the topic there will be a corresponding view row.
 That view row is selected based on such ce-subject.
-See the example below for how to pass such metadata when producing to a topic with Akka SDK.
+For an example on how to pass such metadata when producing to a topic, see page Metadata.

 }